 New documents link Huawei to suspected front companies in Iran, Syria

-LONDON/HONG KONG: The U.S. case against the chief financial officer of China's Huawei Technologies, who was arrested in Canada last month, centers on the company's suspected ties to two obscure companies.
+LONDON: The United States case against the chief financial officer of China's Huawei Technologies, who was arrested in Canada last month, centers on the company's suspected ties to two obscure companies.
 One is a telecom equipment seller that operated in Tehran; the other is that firm's owner, a holding company registered in Mauritius.

 But corporate filings and other documents found by Reuters in Iran and Syria show that Huawei, the world's largest supplier of telecommunications network equipment, is more closely linked to both firms than previously known.